david-knott/moderncompilerinjava/CURRENT.md

 ## 25th August 2020 ##
 Added code to move named memory locations into registers, this fixed most errors.

 TODO: Fix bug in nested binop expressions, see function_six_arg.tig for example.
+Bug was actually in Intel frame where we move arguments into their correct places within the function.
+This bug was present in the original version, I just hadn't noticed it.

 ~~For the factorial.tig test file, the problem appears to be a non terminating recursive loop.
 This is likey due to either a comparison bug or arithmetic operand bug.~~